-Overall, the persons interviewed at GWMMS had a good understanding of the hazards that need to be addressed at the school as priority.
-The knowledge, training and capacity in within the staff at the school is commendable and contributes significantly to their resilience and adaptive capacity.
+Overall, the persons interviewed at Soufriere Primary School had a good understanding of the hazards that need to be addressed at the school as priority, however the physical plant of the school requires attention to ensure an appropriate level of safety for the school population.
 Our team's assessment suggests that maintenance is a priority task for the school administration which is an integral component of disaster management and risk reduction.
-The critical areas for improvement included having first aid materials on site, designating an additional emergency exit and securing the physical plant.
+The critical areas for improvement included having first aid materials on site, securing the physical plant, repairs to the roof and other building elements.
 The school has good access to critical infrastructure e.g. police, fire and medical care which helps in emergency and disaster management.